Proplex/tada/README.md

 ### Build Docker Image

-The Dockerfile is in the docker directory.
-To build:
+To build from the tada directory:
 ```
-docker build -t tada_flask_image /path/to/dir/with/Dockerfile
+docker build -t tada_flask_image docker/
 ```
+The Dockerfile is in the docker directory.

 ### Run Docker Container